PM 'will pay' for post-Brexit science deal

 She also said that Britain would participate in R&D with the EU's nuclear body Euratom.

-The announcements have been welcomed by the UK scientists.
+The announcements have been welcomed by UK scientists.

-UK research is one of the greatest financial beneficiaries of membership of the EU.
-Between 2007 and 2013, Britain received £8bn from the EU for research - £3bn more than it put into the research budget.
+British research is one of the greatest financial beneficiaries of membership of the EU.
+Between 2007 and 2013, the UK received £8bn from the EU for research - £3bn more than it put into the research budget.

 As well as the money, membership of the so-called Framework programme enabled British scientists to participate in European research projects.
 But what is most important to UK researchers is the right to influence the areas of research that are funded.